PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-6/jwt-authz-service/README.md

 @DeclareRoles({"admin", "user"})
 ```

+Also we need to configure the MicroProfile JWT API.
+This will be dependent on the application
+server you are using.

+1. Add the Public Key certificate for signature validation (see `src/main/resources/publicKey.pem`)
+2. Specify the accepted issuer claim for any JSON web tokens (see `src/main/resources/payara-mp-jwt.properties`)

 ### Step 3: Secure the REST resource using Java EE Security annotations

 Now we add the following REST resources to the codebase.
 We use annotations to specify